pnp/powershell/documentation/Request-PnPAccessToken.md

 Request-PnPAccessToken
 ```

-Returns the access token using the default client id and scope
+Returns the access token using the default client id and scope.

 ### EXAMPLE 2
 ```powershell